HL7/davinci-vbpr/input/pagecontent/StructureDefinition-vbp-measure-intro.md

 1. A `url` - a canonical identifier for this measure (value-based contract)
 1. A `version` - version of the measure (value-based contract)
 1. A `name` - a computer friendly name for this measure (value-based contract)
-1. A `status` - status of this measure, which would often be `active`
+1. A `status` - status of this measure
 1. An `experimental` element - set to `true` if for testing
 1. A `publisher` - name of the publisher for this measure (value-based contract)
 1. A `description` - description of the measure (value-based contract)